metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 ## Minting With Guard Groups

-When minting from a Candy Machine using guard groups, **we must explicitely select which group we want to mint from** by providing its label.
+When minting from a Candy Machine using guard groups, **we must explicitly select which group we want to mint from** by providing its label.

-Additionally, Mint Settings may also be required as explained on [the previous section](#minting-with-guards).
+Additionally, Mint Settings may also be required as explained in [the previous section](#minting-with-guards).
 However, **the Mint Settings will apply to the “Resolved Guards” of the selected group**.

 For instance, imagine a Candy Machine with the following guards: